Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 ## User Experience Design
 ### **The Strategy Plane**
-This website was created to showcase my knowledge of HTML, CSS & JavaScript and to provide users with some entertainment in the form of an online "Cranky Bird" game created with JavaScript.
-The game should be easy to understand, simple to interactive with and give feedback to the user on a desktop.
+The strategy behind the creation of this website focuses on a dual purpose.
+The first ambition was to illustrate my knowledge of HTML, CSS & JavaScript.
+The second ambition was to provide users with an entertaining and increasingly challenging game created with JavaScript.
+The end result is an online game called "Cranky Bird".
+The game created is easy to understand, interactive and gives performance-based feedback to the user on a desktop.
 This game was not created for mobile devices because you must use the space bar to fly up and down.

 Site Goals:
-* To showcase the skills I have learnt in HTML, CSS, JavaScript.
+* To demonstrate the skills I have learnt in HTML, CSS, JavaScript.
+* To create an aesthetically pleasing game that is visually satisfying to the user.
-* To provide users with an interactive game to play that has clear Win / Lose Scenarios.
+* To provide users with relatively simple interactive game with clear Win / Lose outcomes.
-* To create an enjoyable, interactive game that makes the user want to stay and play again.
+* To create an enjoyable game that challenges the user and makes the user want to stay and play again.
 * To create a game that makes the user want to return to the website.
+* To create a game that increases in difficulty based on user performance to ensure the objective remains interesting to the user and does not become repetitive.

 #### User stories
 * As a user, I want to easily understand the main purpose of the site.
 * As a user, I want to view the website and content clearly on my computer.
-* As a user, I want to have instructions on how to play the game so that I can easily understand the rules.
+* As a user, I want to have instructions on how to play the game so that I can understand the rules.
 * As a user, I want to be able to start a game when I am ready.
 * As a user, I want to see a bird fly up and down.
-* As a user, I want to know whether my bird hits a barrier correctly.
+* As a user, I want to know when my bird hits a barrier.
-* As a user, I want a way to start a new game when the current game has ended.
+* As a user, I want an effortless way to begin a new game when the current game has ended.
 * As a user, I want to see my score so that I know how many obstacles I have evaded.
-* As a user, I want to see contact information for the site owner incase I want to reach out with any queries I have about the site.
+* As a user, I want to contact information for the site owner to be readily available in the event that I need to reach out with a site-related query.
-* As a user, I want to see other work the site owner has created useing their GitHub profile / repositories.
+* As a user, I want to see other work the site owner has created using their GitHub profile / repositories.

 ### **The Scope Plane**
 Actions planned:
-* Page Heading - A page heading that has a clear caption what the page is about.
+* Page Heading: A page heading or caption that clearly defines what the page is about.
-* An interactive Cranky Bird game.
+* An interactive Cranky Bird game: visible on screen is a backdrop of trees and mountains, a blue bird wearing a hat, a multicoloured trail issuing from the bird as it flies, and large blue bars for the bird to navigate.
-* Game Instructions - Clear instructions on how to play the game before starting the game.
+* Game Instructions: Clear, concise instructions on how to play the game, visible to the user before they start the game.
 * Start Button.
 * Score Count.
 * Score displayed at end game.
 * Restart Game button.
-* Game over message supplied.
+* Appearance of Game Over message.
 * Footer Items - Contact Information and link GitHub Profile / Repository.

 **Action Importance/Effort** <br>